Wubeizhongxinghua/easy-to-use-seqff/README.md

 + You can input `.bam` files straightly after alignment instead of `.sam` files without header.
 + Sometimes, output of `enet` would be `NA` due to `NA` values in variable `bincounts`.
 We set them to zeros before calculating `enet` value.
 + Less arguments needed.
++ In some conditions, the chromosome names in `.bam` file do not contain string 'chr'.
+This script automatically detect it and add the 'chr' string (see Issue #1).